mstemm/labs/security/falco/README.md

 - A Linux-based Docker Host.
 - Some disposable containers to simulate the attacks.

 To generate this lab `Ubuntu 16.04.2 LTS` and `Docker 17.06.0-ce` were used.
-Any current version of the Linux kernel and Docker should suffice.
+Any current version of the Linux kernel with the kernel headers available and a fairly modern Docker version should suffice.

 # Falco installation and configuration